 Sony, despite being an Android manufacturer, is not so kind as to allow Remote Play to cast to Android devices, so what we have here is a workaround using your PC and Steam Link to fill in as the missing link.
 This is great if your PS4 is simply a better gaming device than your computer, or you want to play PS4 exclusives on your smartphone.
 You can even play Fortnite on Android early this way!

-But for this technique to work properly, Remote Play requires you to connect your PS4 Sixaxis directly into your PC, which will limit your range may be limited.
+But for this technique to work properly, Remote Play requires you to connect your PS4 Sixaxis directly into your PC, which will limit your range.
 For some more mobility, you can use a second controller: one to connect to the PC to get remote play working, and another to use wirelessly to play on your smartphone.

 An awkward set-up with a lot of steps, but you get the joy of playing PS4 on your smartphone made all the sweeter with that nerdy warm feeling of getting technology to do something more than it was intended for.